joshuacox/reactiondev/README.md

 For an ephemeral demo instance that will not retain data, and let you play around with a default Reaction demo

-`docker pull joshuacox/reactiondev:demo`  and then run it with something like
+run it with:

 ```
-docker run --name reactiondevdemo -d -p 3001:3000 joshuacox/reactiondev:demo
+docker run -P 3001:3000 joshuacox/reactiondev:demo
 ```

+and you'll find it on [localhost:3001](http://localhost:3001/)

 ---